PrefectHQ/prefect/docs/concepts/work-pools.md

 ```
 </div>

+### Work Pool Status
+Work pools have three statuses: `READY`, `NOT_READY`, and `PAUSED`.
+A work pool is considered ready if it has at least one online worker sending heartbeats to the work pool.
+If a work pool has no online workers, it is considered not ready to execute work.
+If a work pool is paused, it will have a paused status.
+After resuming the work pool, it will reassigned the appropriate status.

 ### Pausing and deleting work pools

 A work pool can be paused at any time to stop the delivery of work to workers.
 Workers will not receive any work when polling a paused pool.